 Also of interest is that Redfield has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.81% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Redfield telecommute to their jobs.
+Overall, about 13.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Redfield has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Redfield has few renters and college students.
 But the biggest reason it is quieter in Redfield than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Redfield may be for you.

-The overall education level of Redfield is somewhat higher than in the average US city of 21.84%: 25.69% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Redfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.69% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Redfield in 2022 was $29,283, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,132 for a family of four.
 However, Redfield contains both very wealthy and poor people as well.